alphagov/paas-cf/README.md

 A new tunnel can be created manually running:

 ```
-ssh ubuntu@<remote concourse ip> -L 8080:127.0.0.1:8080 -fN
+ssh ubuntu@<bootstrap_concourse_ip> -L 8080:127.0.0.1:8080 -fN
 ```

-To learn the public IP of the created concourse, simply run:
+To learn the public IP of your *Bootstrap Concourse*, simply run:

 ```
 cd vagrant